Charlie Watts is a legendary musician who played drums for one of the most influential rock bands of all time, The Rolling Stones.

 His death was announced by his publicist, Bernard Doherty, who said: “Passed away peacefully in a London hospital earlier today surrounded by his family.”.

-His bandmates Mick Jagger, Keith Richards and Ronnie Wood took to social media to express their grief and sadness and pay tribute to their friend and colleague.
+His bandmates Mick Jagger, Keith Richards and Ronnie Wood expressed their grief and sorrow on social media and paid tribute to their friend and colleague.

 His fans and admirers shared their condolences and memories and celebrated his life and legacy.